AnyChart/docs.anychart.com/Graphics/Basics.md

 {sample}GFX\_Basics\_05{sample}

 The situation would be different if we decided to remove the cube also.
-In this case we should have used the {api:anychart.graphics.vector.Element#remove}remove(){api} method to get rid of the big shadow under all objects which is situated on the separate layer.
+In this case we should have used the {api:anychart.graphics.vector.Layer#removeChild}remove(){api} method to get rid of the big shadow under all objects which is situated on the separate layer.
 ```
 // remove the cylinder layer
 layer_cylinder.remove();